igorcoding/asynctnt/README.md

 | insert        | 25811.84      | 82526.94  |
 | update        | 21914.15      | 80865.00  |

-## Roadmap

-* Add support for field names in all operations

 ## Installation
 Use pip to install: